The Happenings on Shaw Hill

 I pushed my chair away from the table.
 “Yes, I would like to take a look if you don’t mind.”

-“I don’t mind at all,” he said with a wave (flourish) of his hand.
+“I don’t mind at all,” he said with a wave of his hand.
 I didn’t like how he said that.
-He slipped a little, and his act wasn’t quite on like before.
+He seemed a little too eager, which was odd.
+His act wasn’t quite on like before.
+I could see the vacancy in his eyes, his lack of caring.

 I made my way to the door threshold – it was black, like night.
+“Is there a light switch?”
+I asked.

 “No. Do you have a light on your phone?”

+I did.
 I reached into my pocket and flicked on my phone’s flashlight.

 I took a step down the stairs and I had a terrible feeling that he was going to push me.
 I turned around quickly.
 His face was close to mine.
 How was that possible?
 He was still standing in the kitchen unless he was much taller than I believed.

+“Are you coming down?”
 I asked the question to get him talking – but I didn’t want him to come down.
 I didn’t like being in the same house with him, much less in a dark basement alone with him.

 “Do you want me to?” he asked smiling.

+The exposed stone foundation glistened in my phone’s light.
 I walked down the basement steps to the dirt floor.

-I am not sure, specifically, but I wanted to see something to corroborate the story I was told.
-I was looking for the rolled up rug.
+What did I expect to see?
+I am not sure, but I wanted to find something to corroborate the story I was told.
+I was looking for the rolled-up rug.
 According to Steve there was a body wrapped up inside.

 I almost shrieked out of fright.
 I put my hand to my mouth.
 What the hell was that?